 A creative way to get to know Glasgow is to take a guided tour of the Mural Trail.
 Make it a bit more interactive by combining it with a walking photography workshop to improve your Instagram-game and capture memories of your trip.

-Head over to the Argyle Street Arches for more Street Art and some delicious Street Food.
+Head over to Platform for more Street Art and some delicious Street Food.
 The Arches is home to three Banksy murals and is part of the substructure of Glasgow's Central Station comprising of a series of adjoining arches, making it one of Scotland's most atmospheric and unique venues.

 Some of Scotland's best independent street food traders will serve up innovative dishes using the best Scottish ingredients and in an adjoining arch, one of Glasgow's best street artists will be on hand to help you create your very own masterpiece.